kunjee17/kunjee17.github.io/content/post/indian-chaat-with-fsharp.md

 ```

-If you skip *little code base configuration* then this may be simplest way to understand communications.
-Everything is message.
+If you skip *little code for configuration,* then this may be the simplest way to understand any web service.
+Everything is a message.
 Just like that.
 Skip the *Agent* line for now.

 # Fable

-Fable is one of many *your favourite language* to *JavaScript* transpiler.
-Fable here is converting quite a mature functional language.
+[Fable](http://fable.io/) is one of many *your favorite language* to *JavaScript* transpiler.
+Fable here is converting quite a mature functional language F#.
 I like to quote [ReasonML](https://reasonml.github.io/guide/what-and-why) page here that also suggesting Fable as one of the alternative if not ReasonML.
 It is easy to use like Elm with the same time it more flexible then it.
+I know flexibility comes with cost, but I find it better than banging head for rigid framework.
+It is best of both worlds.

 ## Elmish

-As I mentioned Elm architecture is way to mover forward if you are making big / fat business application.
+As I mentioned Elm architecture is a way to move forward if you are making big / fat business application.
 From personal experience I can say if you are or your team or team you know is using **Angularjs** specifically 1.0 to make big application.
 Tell them to change or just run away from there.

-Elmish is thin wrapper around react to provide Elm like architecture without any redux complexity.
-Provide you message driven architecture to work with.
-Elmish architecture have three main parts. **Model -> View -> Update**
+Elmish is a thin wrapper around react to provide Elm like architecture without any redux complexity.
+It will provide you message driven architecture to work with.

+Here is comparison between Redux and Elm in a single tweet.

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Elm(ish) vs. Redux Workflow 🙄🤫🤔 <a href="https://t.co/naAkxQLFaB">pic.twitter.com/naAkxQLFaB</a></p>&mdash; MikeBild (@mikebild) <a href="https://twitter.com/mikebild/status/888042176738971649?ref_src=twsrc%5Etfw">July 20, 2017</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Elmish architecture has three main parts. **Model -> View -> Update**

-### Model
+#### Model

 ```
     type [<StringEnum>]SpanCls = Red | Blue | Green | Yellow